 Everyday whether we know it or not we are telling the story of our lives.
 This story gets told from several places: one is from the residue of our subconscious mind; those beliefs imprinted on our psyches from birth: parentally, socially and ancestrally.
 The other place we grow our story from is our current accumulated perspectives on our daily and generalized life experience.
 We are all powerful story tellers.
 Every one of us has a story of who we are, what our worth is, where we are in life and why we are there.
 This all feels very natural, because most of us tell this story in multiple ways everyday, all the time.
 Depending on the story you are telling, this can be a good thing or a very destructive thing.
 What I have found, is we sometimes get lost in a belief that the story got created first and that our only choice is to live it, rather than realizing we actually create the story that we choose to live.
 That's when it's time to empty out.

 We can choose to use our story telling abilities for our good and the good of all others.
-That's what happens when we start releasing the negative beliefs and create the space for more positively directed thoughts, eventually followed by beliefs and actions.
+That's what happens when we start releasing the negative beliefs and create the space for more positively directed thoughts, eventually followed by emotions, beliefs and actions.
 This softens the separation between us and others and increases a sense of Universal love and self-confidence.
 Walking this path, we become a model of the positive story and a magnet for others who are looking to experience that as well.
 Like attracts like.
-I learned a very interesting method called "the miracle angle."
+I once learned a very interesting method called "the miracle angle."
 I received that teaching as a beautiful game.
 How?
 By taking my most painful memories, experiences and circumstances, and emptying them by writing them down in great detail and then (here's the good part), writing the amazing lessons learned from those experiences.
 Essentially, it's "the 180" on opening up to how to let go of bitter and become better, and how those lessons can become a catapult in positive ways on a life path.
 It's about realizing and appreciating the fact that there are places we may never have reached had we not experienced those gut wrenching hardships and teased out their true value.
 It's also being in a place where we realize we are not those things; they were merely growing points on our path not meant to become our identities, but instead to help us grow beyond.

 This is one method to tap into the energy of Divine love and use what once felt so crippling to find a new way to see it and actually appreciate it.
 If we choose to use our logical minds as the only tool on our own life path, we may find ourselves just churning our negative feelings and chasing our tails in exhaustion.
 It is our choice to tell the tale of our drowning, or our rising.
 Yet, when we can connect with the suppleness that our faith in the divine requires, we open new territories that are nourishing and supportive.
 But we must first make the decision to empty out the negative stories that keep us imprisoned to make room for a new flow.
-Emptying out makes space for important questions like, "Where is Divine taking this, and how is it using it for a positive outcome in my life?"
+Emptying out makes space for important questions like, "Where is the Divine taking this, and how is it being used for a positive outcome in my life?"
 If you have the courage to let go of what your limited mind believes that answer to be, you can open up to give it UP.
 I mean that literally.
 Not as in quitting, but rather in giving UP the pieces in cooperation with Divine love...to give it UP.
 Here you tap into what Love would say about those pieces that felt like barbs, brokenness, stains, or hardships--and then speak and live that--with the knowledge that you are infinitely loved, not conspired against.
 This requires a willingness to empty out and refrain from rushing to assign and define the meaning of your experience from a negative or lack mindset; to choose to rise above and learn how to go beyond and seek true empowerment...and do it regardless of the circumstances.

 Although this may sound like a big stretch, it is worth the ask.
 This practice can powerfully shorten the path of grief, pain and sorrow.
 But none of this can become your experience without first cultivating the willingness to empty out what no longer serves you.
 No one can escape going through difficulties, and we must realize this is a natural and unique part of the human experience.
 In truth, challenges look different to each of us.
 If I had to guess why this is necessary, regardless of who we are, it might be so that we all can have access to those moments can catapult our growth, our personal evolution, and can turn on our passion or compassion; the moments that eventually help us to embrace our lives in a more positive way.
 Making space for this, we learn to direct our true power.